matrix-io/matrix-documentation/docs/API/ir.md

 ### matrix.ir( brand, model )

-This tells your device to lookup a definition for the remote and use that for the following lookup.
+This tells your device to lookup a definition for the remote and use those values for the IR transmission.

 ### Example
 ```